LouayTawfik/LouayTawfik/README.md

 - ⚡ Fun fact: when i was a child i looked up
 --> Hi, i'm Louay...

-- 🔭 I’m currently working on improving my skills in the software engineering field (Web dev)
-- 🌱 I’m currently learning Python/Django Back-End
+- 🌱 I’m a Junior Backend Software Engineer (Python/Django)
 - 📫 How to reach me: loay.ellaithy@hotmail.com
 - ⚡ Fun fact: when i was a child i looked up to be a footballer
 - i'm gratuated from Egyptian E-Learning University - IT field